taurushq-io/multi-party-sig/README.md

 keygenResult := r.(*keygen.Result)
 ```

-The `keygenResult` has two fields: `Session` and `Secret`.
+The `keygenResult` has two fields: [`Session`](/protocols/cmp/keygen/session.go) and [`Secret`](/protocols/cmp/keygen/secret.go).

-A `keygen.Session` contains all public information required to sign a message with the set of parties, as well as the resulting ECDSA public key.
+- [`keygen.Session`](/protocols/cmp/keygen/session.go) contains all public information required to sign a message with the set of parties, as well as the resulting ECDSA public key.
 All parties receive this same information,

-The `keygen.Secret` contains the party's share of the ECDSA secret key, as well as the auxiliary Paillier secret key.
+- [`keygen.Secret`](/protocols/cmp/keygen/secret.go) contains the party's share of the ECDSA secret key, as well as the auxiliary Paillier secret key.

 ### Refresh

 Participant's shares of the ECDSA private key can be refreshed after the initial key generation was successfully performed.
-It requires all share holders to be present, and the result is a new `keygen.Session`/`keygen.Secret` pair.
+It requires all share holders to be present, and the result is a new [`keygen.Session`](/protocols/cmp/keygen/session.go)/[`keygen.Secret`](/protocols/cmp/keygen/secret.go) pair.

 The original ECDSA public key remains the same, but the secret is not.